Zubieta/Z10Z/content/post/processing-community-day-amsterdam-2019.md

 I presented my work made on **CraZe** in the **[Processing Community Day, Amsterdam](https://creativecoding.community/amsterdam)** edition.
-It was a very interesting experience because I got to meet a booming creative coding community which I didn't know about before, and because the things I presented were things I had been working on for years but never properly presented to an audience.
+It was a very interesting experience because I got to meet a booming creative coding community which I didn't know about before, and because the things I presented were things I had been working on for years but had never properly presented to an audience.

 [![01]][01]
 [![02]][02]